 Absorbing 1.8 gigatonnes of CO2 per year

-At 1point8 we develop technologies that have the potential to absorb CO2 on a gigatonne scale and produce carbon negative energy.
+At 1point8 we develop technologies that have the potential to absorb CO2 on a gigatonne scale.

 The world needs negative CO2 emissions